Four tips for voice fraud security

 Organisations must keep pace with fraudster’s tactics to make sure their telecom fraud prevention measures are as strong as possible.
 So, what should you look out for right now?

-Is your fraud security ready to withstand wangiri?
+Is your fraud security ready to withstand Wangiri?

 Wangiri is a Japanese word that means ‘one ring and drop’ - and that’s exactly how it works.